BLavery/STM32F030F4P6-Arduino/README.md

 These libraries were intended for exactly this target (arduino ide / STM32F030F4P6) and no thought was made to adapting to other purposes.
 (Which may be quite practical, though.
 Feel welcome!)

-And re SPI, there is no reason that the very simple SoftwareSPI library (github/Flickerstrip) shouldn't press into service easily.
-So RF24 radio modules or TFT LCD displays might be manageable if we can control their code bloat.

 ## Installation:
 <img align="right" src="P1070121.JPG">